M41KL-N41TT/evilginx.botguard/README.md

 ## Contact

 Phishing (with and w/o MITM tools) interests me a lot & I'm always interested in new challenges.
-Also feel free to reach out to me if you want to say thanks or point out any inaccuracies/mistakes I made.
-My Telegram is listed on my profile.
+Feel free to reach out to me if you want to say thanks or point out any inaccuracies/mistakes I made.
+My Jabber is listed on the organization page.

 ## Up to now